aaronkaplan/intelmq/docs/proposal.md

 intelmqctl start `<bot_id>`
 ```

+**Note:** by default, all commands will perform the action in background, not in foreground.

+##### Flags

+* `--now`: this parameter will execute the bot automatically when the start action is perform, respecting the `run_mode`.
+This means:
+ * if bot is configured with runtime parameter `run_mode: stream`, the bot will start and execute indefinetly, if
+ * if bot is configured with runtime parameter `run_mode: scheduled`, the bot will start and execute one time successfully (oneshot) and exit.
+* `--debug`: debug is a mode to run the bot in foreground. `FIXME`: need to think about the schedule mode scenario.

 #### General procedure

 * `intelmqctl` will perform the normal checks between internal runtime configuration and admin runtime configuration as mentioned on "Runtime configuration concepts" section.